OlivierSofia/TypeScript2UM/README.md

 ### Nodemon

-Install nodemon :  npm install -g nodemon
-Start nodemon : run  "nodemon .\server.js" into the root directory
+Install nodemon ("npm install -g nodemon") , and then start nodemon by running  "nodemon .\server.js" command into the root directory

 ### Application